Korea's Traditional Costume, Hanbok

 Features of Hanbok

 For modern Koreans, hanbok are the formal clothing worn during Korean holidays or on special occasions.
-Children wear hanbok on their first birthday and adults wear it for their wedding ceremony and their 60th birthday.
-Hanbok is also worn for funerals, and is still used as casual wear in villages or districts where the traditional ways of life are being maintained, such as Cheonghak-dong on Jirisan Mountain.
+Children wear hanbok on their first birthday and adults wear it for their wedding ceremony or major events within the family.
+Hanbok is also worn for funerals, and is still used as casual wear in villages or districts where the traditional ways of life are being maintained.

 Although hanbok have become the ritual dress of choice worn only on traditional holidays, Koreans' love for hanbok is tremendous.
-The popularity of Korean historical dramas is causing many foreigners to take a keener interest in traditional Korean attire as well.
+The popularity of Korean historical dramas is causing many visitors to take more interest in traditional Korean attire as well.

-This page was last updated in June 2016, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.<Last updated on June 1, 2016>
+This page was last updated on October 10, 2017, and therefore information may differ from what is presented here.